CVST-Approved Trainings

 Victim Service Providers must complete an approved 15-hour basic core training within one year of their date of employment in order to become a certified Victim Service Provider.

-VSPs must complete 12 hours of approved continuing education each calendar year to remain certified.
+VSPs must then complete 12 hours of approved continuing education each calendar year after that to remain certified.

-The following online trainings have been approved by CVST for VSP credit.
-In order to receive VSP credit for this training, a Non-Accredited Certification Request (NACR) must be submitted through CVST’s website, with all module certificates attached, within 30 days of completing the training.
+The following online trainings have been approved by CVST for VSP continuing education credit.
+In order to receive VSP credit for one of these trainings, a Non-Accredited Certification Request (NACR) must be submitted through CVST’s website with all module certificates attached within 30 days of completing the training.
 Individual modules will not qualify for VSP credit.

 The following trainings have been approved by CVST for VSP credit.
 Please click on the appropriate links for registration information and course details.